Goal: Accelerate the introduction and growth of new technologies and products derived from research in Virginia.

 What are the implications?

 Virginia’s universities are an important resource for sustaining and growing an innovation-based economy.
 The number of business startups increased from 2011 to 2015.
-As of this writing, comparison data for 2015 is not available, although the startup rate lagged behind most benchmark states and the nation based on comparison data available through 2014.
+However, the startup rate continues to lags behind most benchmark states and the nation.
 The number of licenses issued increased in 2015, while licensing revenue declined.
-The Commonwealth was lower than the nation and benchmark states on a per capita basis for licensing revenue according to 2014 comparison data.
+The Commonwealth was significantly lower than the nation and benchmark states on a per capita basis for licensing revenue in 2015.
 Virginia’s universities increasingly demonstrate support for increased commercialization through incubator and accelerator startup programs, seed and proof-of-concept funds, numerous sponsored research relationships, and additional entrepreneurial activities of faculty, staff, and students.

 Data Sources and Definitions: